Be a responsible holidaymaker in Gambia

 Practice ethical and sustainable tourism

-The Gambia, known as the “Smiling Coast of Africa,” is a breathtaking country with vibrant culture, stunning landscapes, and warm-hearted people.
-As a responsible holidaymaker, it is essential to be mindful of your impact on the local environment and community.
-By practising sustainable and ethical tourism, you can contribute to the preservation of Gambia’s natural beauty and support the local economy.
+The Gambia, known as the “Smiling Coast of Africa,” is a breathtaking country with a vibrant culture, stunning landscapes, and warm-hearted people.
+As a responsible holidaymaker, you must be mindful of your impact on the local environment and community.
+By practising sustainable and ethical tourism, you can contribute to preserving Gambia’s natural beauty and supporting the local economy.
 Here are some ways you can be a more responsible holidaymaker while exploring Gambia:

 1. Support Local Businesses